TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 1/2 Timothy 1.7.md

 ---

-For God gave us not a spirit of fearfulness; but of power and love and discipline.
+For God didn't give us a spirit of fear, but of power, love, and self-control.